');

 About Richmond, OH

-Richmond is a small community in Ohio with a population of 534 residents.
-The median household income is $61,250 per year, which is near the national average.
-The median age in Richmond is 58.5 years.
+Richmond is a small community located in Ohio with a population of 534 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,250 per year, which is 18% below the national median of $75,149.
+The median age of 58.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Richmond, OH